mozillascience/studyGroup/CONTRIBUTING.md

 A few tips:

 - Start from the *very beginning*.
-Open the program or IDE (RStudio/Jupyter/etc) with everyone else and show how to do it.
+Open the program or IDE (RStudio/Jupyter/etc) with everyone else and show how to do it (for beginner lessons).
 - Make *no assumptions* about what the audience knows.
-Let them know what keys you are using to run a particular piece of code (Ctrl-Enter for Jupyter/RStudio/etc).
+Let them know what keys you are using to run a particular piece of code (Ctrl-Enter for Jupyter/RStudio/etc) (for beginner lessons).
 - Write the code *with the audience*.
 Start from an empty file and write the code you planned.
 This forces you to slow down and allows the audience to follow along much better.
 If need be, print off the code you wanted to go through to